github/janky/README.md

 * `JANKY_CHAT_DEFAULT_ROOM`: The name of the room where notifications are sent by default.
 Example: "Builds".

-The proper Chat Service adapter will be loaded based on the value set for `JANKY_CHAT_SERVICE`.  defaults to 'campfire'.
+The proper Chat Service implementation will be loaded based on the value set for `JANKY_CHAT_SERVICE`.  defaults to 'campfire'.

-Valid adapters include:
+Valid services include:

 Campfire: